asaadsaad/CS472-Final-Project-January-2025/README.md

 Feel free to contact me any day between 10:00 AM to 12:00 PM, and 2:00 PM to 5:00 PM, except for Sunday.
 I’m available to assist all teams with all kinds of requests (system design, backend, frontend, fixing code bugs.. etc).
 The project is a learning experience and I want everyone to finish the project successfully and meet the course learning outcomes.

 ## Final Evaluation
 * The submission deadline is on Wednesday at 9:00 PM.
-Teams are expected to submit a screen recorded video that demonstrate the project features, and how to use the system.
+Students are expected to submit a screen recorded video that demonstrate the project features, and how to use the system.
 Do not show or explain your code patterns.
-Please send me the video URL on Teams.
+Please send me the video URL via a message on Teams.
 I might invite you to a meeting after the final exam to discuss your project if needed.
 * It's advised that you submit your code on Wednesday morning, and prepare for your final exam.
 * Your final exam will be on Thursday, from 10:00 AM to 12:00 PM, in the M115 classroom.
 Time management is key, finish your project early to allow time for exam preparation.